 School holidays are also a fun time to step out and enjoy what’s on your doorstep.
 For something different, you can hop on a bus or a ferry and explore things from a different vantage point.
 Discover new shops, parks or play centres.
 Eat at a different café or visit a landmark.

 Save it for a rainy day

 Living in Tassie, you never know what the weather’s going to bring so keep some indoor things up your sleeve.
 Large shopping centres host kid-friendly events and pop-ups through the holidays.
+Clubs and schools also offer group classes and events to suit a variety of interests.
+If you're after online classes, places like Coder College have you sorted.
 Follow them on Facebook and keep a note of the dates and times.
 If there’s nothing on the day, you’ve always got bowling, movies, arcades and play centres to keep them entertained.
-Check out our Member Rewards and see where you can save on ticket prices.
+Check out our activities and experiences and see where you can save on ticket prices.